2026-05-06 · supplements, appetite, weight-management

 Benefits vs. limitations

-- Limitations: Stimulant-like effects can raise heart rate or blood pressure and worsen anxiety or insomnia.
+- Limitations: Effects are generally modest and tend to diminish over time.
+Stimulant-based options can raise heart rate or blood pressure and worsen anxiety or insomnia.

 Expected outcomes (realistic results)